Pubali Bank’s profit surges 43% in Jan-Sep

 Pubali Bank PLC's profit rose 43 percent year-on-year to Tk 876.87 crore in the first nine months of 2024.

-The bank's consolidated earnings per share (EPS) rose to Tk 7.58 during the January-September period of 2024, compared to last year same period's Tk 5.30, according to a disclosure on the Dhaka Stock Exchange (DSE) website.
+The bank's consolidated earnings per share (EPS) rose to Tk 7.58 from Tk 5.30 in the same period, according to a disclosure on the Dhaka Stock Exchange (DSE) website.

-The positive result helped rally its share, soaring 9.64 percent to Tk 27.30 today on the DSE floor.
+The positive result led to a rally in prices of the lender's shares, which soared 9.64 percent to Tk 27.30 yesterday on the DSE floor.

-"EPS increased mainly due to an increase in investment income, commission, exchange, and brokerage, as well as net interest income," the bank stated.
+The lender attributed this improvement to a substantial increase in interest income, fees and commission, investment income, and robust deposit collection from customers.

 Pubali Bank also recorded a strong performance in its consolidated net operating cash flow per share, which jumped to Tk 7.30 during the period.

-The state-owned lender attributed this improvement to a substantial increase in interest income, fees and commission, investment income, and robust deposit collection from customers.

-Additionally, the bank's net asset value saw growth, buoyed by a rise in retained earnings, paid-up capital, statutory reserve, and revaluation reserve on government securities.
+Additionally, there was growth in the bank's net asset value, buoyed by a rise in retained earnings, paid-up capital, statutory reserve, and revaluation reserve on government securities.

-Established in 1959, Pubali Bank has evolved into Bangladesh's largest private commercial bank, boasting 504 branches, 203 sub-branches, and 25 Islamic banking windows, as per its website.
+Established in 1959, Pubali Bank has evolved into one of Bangladesh's biggest banks, boasting 504 branches, 203 sub-branches, and 25 Islamic banking windows, as per its website.

 Comments